ikajic/ikajic.github.io/_posts/2017-04-30-unmessing-python-packages.md

 In the next few paragraphs I will explain how to get VEs up and running.
 I will assume a \*nix system and some basic familiarity with shell commands (e.g., navigation, creating and removing directories).
-A tool used to create Python VEs is called *virtualenv*, and another tool called *virtenvwrapper* is a set of extensions to virtualenv that provide shortcuts that allow setting up a VE more quickly.
+A tool used to create Python VEs is called
+<a href="https://pypi.python.org/pypi/virtualenv" target="_blank">virtualenv</a>, and another tool called <a href="https://virtualenvwrapper.readthedocs.io/en/latest/index.html" target="_blank">virtenvwrapper</a> is a set of extensions
+to virtualenv that provide shortcuts that allow setting up a VE more quickly.
+Together, they make the management of Python packages more convenient.

 Both of these packages can be installed with `pip`:
 ```